Putting the Happy in Happy Hour!

 Happy Hour – Tuesday – Friday 3 to 6 p.m.

-From the Bar
+From The Bar

-From the Kitchen
+From The Kitchen

+Take a look at the menu and you’ll see a large variety of sandwiches as well as steak, chicken and seafood entrees.
 The restaurant is open for lunch and dinner until 10:30 or 11 p.m.
 Sunday through Thursday and ‘til 1 a.m. on Friday and Saturday.

 Happy Hour – Monday through Friday 4 to 7 p.m.

-From the Bar
+From The Bar

-From the Kitchen
+From The Kitchen

-Wings, nachos, cheese fries are all discounted during Happy Hour, as well.
+- Wings, nachos, cheese fries are all discounted during Happy Hour, as well.

 Sure it’s a chain, but there’s a lot to love about the Texas Roadhouse.
 Everything is made from scratch (even the croutons and the bacon bits) and the menu is so varied that there’s bound to be something to delight anyone in your party, from the hand cut steaks to the “fall-off-the-bone” ribs.